 The maximum student load per term is 7 semester hours for a 6-week summer session, 13 semester hours for a 10-week term, and 19 semester hours for a regular 16-week undergraduate semester or concurrently when sessions overlap.
 This load includes all courses taken concurrently at Chaminade and other institutions.
 On the recommendation of the student’s advisor, any student with a minimum 3.0 GPA may request an exception to this rule from the Provost.

-DAY UNDERGRADUATE ENROLLMENT FOR ONLINE & MILITARY BASE UNDERGRADUATE COURSES
+DAY UNDERGRADUATE ENROLLMENT FOR FLEX COURSES

 ENROLLMENT AT OTHER INSTITUTIONS

 Classified and unclassified students desiring to audit classes must obtain the written permission of the instructor.
 With the instructor’s consent, auditors may participate in class discussion and submit assignments, but no credit for the course will be given.
 Auditors pay half the tuition and the same fees as other students.
-Forms for this purpose are available from the Records office.

 Students who wish to change enrollment from audit to credit may do so within the add/drop period of the term.
 Students who wish to change enrollment from credit to audit may do so until the deadline for withdrawal, provided they have their instructor’s permission.